rolux/nanojpeg/readme.md

 - For each component:
     - Downsample (if needed)
     - Split into blocks of 8x8 pixels
-    - Group as MCUs (depending on subsampling)
+- Group blocks as MCUs (depending on subsampling)
 - For each MCU:
     - For each block:
         - Apply Discrete Cosine Transform
         - Quantize
         - Encode payload (if present)
         - Zigzag-reorder
         - Encode 1 DC coefficient (Huffman)
         - Encode 63 AC coefficients (Huffman/RLE)
         - Add DC and AC coefficients to scan data
     - If restart interval reached:
         - Pad scan data with 1-bits to next full byte
         - Add restart marker to scan data
 - Pad scan data with 1-bits to next full byte
 - Write markers, metadata segments and scan data